 What is Civil Discourse and why is it important in university classrooms?

-Civil discourse in the classroom environment enables learning and critical thinking to flourish in a respectful manner.
+Challenges to civil discourse can arise from multiple sources both within and outside of the classroom and university environment.
+In the classroom environment, civil discourse enables learning and critical thinking to flourish in a respectful manner.
 Such verbal interchange requires faculty and students alike to become self-reflective and to examine their own assumptions and potential biases about values and respect.
-Challenges to civil discourse can arise from multiple sources both within and outside of the classroom and university environment.

-Equipped with a better understanding of our own perspectives can enable us to better engage in and promote civil discourse with our students and colleagues.
+Equipped with a better understanding of our own perspectives, the power dynamics latent in the concept of civility, and historical understanding of its use in society can enable us to better engage in and promote civil discourse with our students and colleagues.

 General Attitudes and Approaches

 “If you break down the history of ‘civility’ in the United States, students will see that calls for civility are often racially coded.
 They’ll also begin to understand how an exclusive claim to civility by people in power created the power structure that thrives today” (Dillard, 2018).